Lexus LBX Review & Prices

 The LBX has a suite of assisted driving features and they do generally work well, but the cruise control is activated through a multi-functional controller on the wheel which requires you look at the head-up display to figure out what function does what.
 It’s needlessly complicated.

 Other features, such as the highly annoying speed limit warning or overly cautious driver attention alert, are controlled through several layers of menu on the touchscreen.
-We wish there were shortcuts for this, like you get on most alternatives nowadays.
+We wish there were shortcuts for this, like you get on a BMW X1 (where you just have to hold one button for a few seconds).

 On a twisty road